JackdawDev/Neon-master/README.md

 }
 ```

+## More Usage Examples
+- [NeonAddon](https://github.com/JackdawDev/NeonAddon) - an Example of how to use the Neon API and Addon System

 # Hex Colors & internal Placeholders
 ## Global Placeholders
 - {prefix} - in all files but only in Strings